ThibaultGiraudon/transcendence/README.md

 git clone https://github.com/tgiraudo/transcendence.git
 ```

+### Create the env file
+See [How to create the env file](#how-to-create-the-env-file) to create this important file and to be abble to continue the installation.

 ### Launch the server
 Use the following commands to launch the docker-compose file to up the website:
 ```shell